LIS501/syllabi/Asgt3.md

 # Assignment 3: Topical Poster and Annotated Bibliography  {#Asgt3 .task}

-Preliminary topic: February 5th <https://courses.lis.illinois.edu/mod/forum/view.php?id=208062>
+Preliminary topic: the week of September 22 <https://courses.lis.illinois.edu/mod/forum/view.php?id=208062>

-Zotero collection (annotated bibliography) of research sources: March 12
+Zotero collection (annotated bibliography) of research sources: the week of October 27

-Presentation: March 12
+Presentation: the week of October 27

 ## Rationale {.context}
 Throughout the term, you may find a topic that piques your interest.
 You will